jdicarlantonio/TranscribeHelper/README.md

 * Four band equalizer with a low/high pass and one peak filter (implemented)
 * Phase Vocoder for pitch shifting and time stretching (TODO) note: also considering using granular synthesis for this

+### TODO:
+Right now this does not build with newer versions of JUCE.
+Needs to be updated.